NCAR/cisl-visualization-gallery/src/content/visualizations/derecho-graphics.md

 # Copy this file for a template that can then be placed in src/content/visualizations.
 The name of this file will be used as the URL for the post.

 # String: full title of post.
-title: "Graphics for the NWSC Exhibit"
+title: "Graphics for the NSF NCAR Derecho Supercomputer"

 # String (optional): shortened version of title for display on home page in card.
-shortenedTitle: "NWSC Exhibit Graphics"
+shortenedTitle: "Derecho Graphics"

 # String (optional, by default "VAST Staff").
 Author of this post.
 author: ""